manupaisable/katacoda-scenarios/treating-your-pipeline-as-a-product/03-extend-pipeline/intro.md

-In this scenario, you will quickly bootstrap a pipeline for a new app.
+In this  scenario, you will quickly add a static analysis tool to the delivery system.

-Adding a new pipeline for a known stack to the delivery system should be fast and not require error-prone manual intervention (copy/paste between jobs).
+Manually installing and configuring tools is slow and error-prone.
+It's also risky to do it directly on the live delivery system that application teams depend on.

-At the same time, by keeping everything configured as code, we guarantee that we can at any moment recreate a fully running delivery system - including our application pipelines!
+Instead, we want to configure and add this tool via code.
+This can be as simple as specifying the container image to use and setting up credentials and ports.

-We will use docker-compose to launch the delivery chain composed of Jenkins to build and test our example applications and Artifactory to store the resulting artifacts.
+At the same time, by keeping everything configured as code, we guarantee that we can at any moment recreate a fully running delivery system - including any tools added along the way.

-Once up and running, we should find the new pipeline running side by side with pre-existing ones.
+We will add SonarQube to our delivery chain that already included Jenkins and Artifactory.

 Now let's get started!